3,085-Hit Monument

 Batting Artistry

 Harimoto's batting was called artistry.
 His compact left-handed swing produced all-fields hits with NPB-elite precision.
 He committed to watching the ball completely and hitting with the barrel, minimizing strikeouts.
 His 504 home runs proved power alongside hit production.
-Harimoto stated hitting singles is baseball's most beautiful act, maintaining his hit-focused philosophy.
+Harimoto believed hitting singles was baseball's most beautiful act, maintaining his hit-focused philosophy.

 Harimoto's Legacy

 Harimoto entered the Hall of Fame in 1990.
 Post-retirement TV commentary features his famous appare and katsu catchphrases.
 His 3,085 hits rank among NPB's greatest batting records - whether anyone surpasses them is doubtful.
-Modern MLB departures make accumulating 3,000 NPB hits extremely difficult.
+The rise of MLB departures makes accumulating 3,000 NPB hits extremely difficult.
 Isao Harimoto is NPB's greatest hit machine, with his record shining eternally.